Decants and moves expectations

 These expectations are taken from common themes in our casework.
 They outline what landlords should do when a resident needs to temporarily or permanently move to alternative accommodation.

-• landlords should provide a support plan, and conduct needs assessment with residents considering any protected characteristics and vulnerabilities
+- landlords should provide a support plan where appropriate, and conduct a needs assessment with residents considering any protected characteristics and vulnerabilities

-• guidance should be shared with the resident on what expenses the landlord will cover such as transportation, food and other costs while decanted
+- guidance should be shared with the resident on what expenses the landlord will cover such as transportation, connection and reconnection charges, food and other costs while decanted

-• before a resident returns to their main residence, a thorough inspection and health and safety check must be completed.
+- before a resident returns to their main residence, a thorough inspection and health and safety check must be completed to ensure the property is fit for habitation.
 Any snagging issues should be communicated to the resident, along with a clear plan of action and timelines for resolution

 Resident expectations